charithanjali04/React_Assignment_Charithanjali/README.md

-# React_Assignment_Charithanjali
-My Dashboard UI is a responsive admin dashboard built with Next.js, Tailwind CSS, and shadcn/ui.
-It features a sidebar for navigation and a user table with filtering and sorting.
-Designed as a frontend test assignment, the project demonstrates clean UI, component-based architecture, and modern development practices using React and TypeScript.

 This project is a responsive Dashboard UI built as part of a frontend developer test assignment.
 The dashboard features a sidebar navigation, a data table with dummy user data, and supports sorting and filtering functionalities.
 The UI is built using modern React technologies and styled with Tailwind CSS, leveraging components from the shadcn/ui library.

 Features